Local-global principles for norm one tori over semi-global fields: Two dimensional complete fields

-\begin{proof} Let $v_i$ be the discrete valuations of $F$ given by $\pi_i$.
+\begin{proof} Let $v_i$ be the discrete valuation of $F$ given by $\pi_i$, for $i = 1, 2$.
 To show that $L\otimes_F F_{\pi_i}$ is a field, it is enough to show that there is a unique extension of $v_i$ to a discrete valuation on $L$.